tomger/alive-server/README.md

 # Alive Server

-**Alive** is an open source browser-based [Framer](https://github.com/koenbok/Framer/) editor for rapid prototyping.
+**Alive** is an open source browser-based [Framer](https://github.com/koenbok/Framer/) editor for rapid prototyping with a hint of Invision.
 A [Sketch plugin](https://github.com/tomger/alive) makes it easy to upload typical Framer layers to the server.

 ## Get Started